 - Having a family history of sleep apnea

 - Nasal obstruction due to a deviated septum, allergies, or sinus problems

 Schedule A Consultation

-If you’re a patient in the Dallas, TX or Plano, TX area and you want to find out if you have sleep apnea, or if you noticed some dental signs we listed above, schedule a consultation with Dr. Dean.
+If you want to find out if you have sleep apnea in Dallas TX, or if you noticed some dental signs we listed above, schedule a consultation with Dr. Dean.
 He can determine the best treatment option for you.